 Lien waivers have an important, even critical, place in construction payment.
 The parties closest to the money are highly motivated to make sure the project proceeds free of any lien claims, for several reasons.
-Not only can mechanics liens potentially force double payment, they cloud the property title and can negatively impact bonding capacity and cash-flow, all of which can actually prohibit successful and timely completion of the job.
+Not only can mechanics liens potentially force double payment, but they also cloud the property title and can negatively impact bonding capacity and cash flow, all of which can actually prohibit successful and timely completion of the job.
 Because the desire to avoid lien claims is strong, and obtaining full protection via lien waivers can be difficult, other means to avoid lien exposure are sometimes used.

 Pressed for time?